m-mdy-m/Redis-Playground/Command.md

     DECR counter        ; Decrements the value of "counter" to 4 GET counter        ; Returns 4 (the new value)
     ```

-**Important Notes:**
+* **Important Notes:**
     * Like `INCR`, `DECR` is atomic, ensuring data consistency in high-traffic environments.
     * It only operates on numeric values.
 Attempting to decrement a non-numeric key will result in an error.
     * To decrement by a value other than 1, use the `DECRBY` command (explained later).

-**Additional Considerations:**
+* **Additional Considerations:**

     * **Key Creation:** If the key doesn't exist before using `DECR`, it will be automatically created with an initial value of 0.
 This value will then be decremented by 1, resulting in a final value of -1.
     * **Underflow:** Since `DECR` works with 64-bit signed integers, there's a minimum value it can reach.
 Decrementing a value below this limit will lead to an underflow error.
+---
+**`DECRBY` key decrement**

+* **Function:** Decrements the numeric value stored at the specified key by a given amount.
+* **Arguments:**
+    * `key`: The key of the value to decrement (string).
+    * `decrement`: The amount by which to decrement the value (integer).
+* **Returns:**
+    * The new value of the key after the decrement (integer).
+If the key does not exist or contains a value of the wrong type (e.g., a string that cannot be parsed as a number), an error is returned.
+* **Example:**
+    ```bash
+    SET counter 20
+    DECRBY counter 7        ; Decrements the value of "counter" by 7 (becomes 13)
+    GET counter        ; Returns 13 (the new value)
+    ```
+* **Important Notes:**
+    * `DECRBY` provides fine-grained control by allowing you to specify the decrement amount.
+    * It adheres to the atomicity principle, ensuring data consistency even under high traffic.
+    * Just like `DECR`, `DECRBY` only operates on numeric values.
+Attempting to decrement a non-numeric key will result in an error.
+* **Additional Considerations:**
+    * **Key Creation:** If the key doesn't exist before using `DECRBY`, it will be created automatically with an initial value of 0.
+This value will then be decremented by the specified amount.
+    * **Underflow:** Remember that `DECRBY` works with 64-bit signed integers.
+There's a minimum value it can reach.
+Decrementing below this limit will lead to an underflow error.
+---
 ### Expiration Control:

 **`EXPIRE` key `seconds`**